Aurelian Honor Society: Activities

-Today, The Aurelian Honor Society Robert H. O’Connor Scholarship is awarded each year to a Yale senior.
+The society presents the Aurelian Award annual to a graduating senior "for sterling character, high scholarship, and forceful leadership".
+The Aurelian Honor Society Robert H. O’Connor Scholarship is awarded each year to a Yale senior.
 The Aurelian Honor Society Book Prize is given annually at secondary schools across the country to students those schools consider exemplary.
-In addition, The Society supports a participating student at the Yale Summer Bioethics Institute through the Nuland Stipend.
+In addition, the society supports a participating student at the Yale Summer Bioethics Institute through the Nuland Stipend.
 Most recently, Aurelian has associated itself with the Yale Alumni Non-Profit Alliance (YANA).
-Some delegations and many delegates have been active volunteers through Dwight Hall and other service organizations.